 If you're feeling fearless then add this to your bucket list: the chance to snorkel and dive in the extraordinarily clear Antarctic waters.
 AE Expeditions offer snorkelling for those brave enough to don a dry suit and take the plunge, as well as diving for experienced dry suit divers.
 This is a unique way to appreciate the amazing mobility and speed of penguins in the water, and marvel at beautiful sculpted icebergs from beneath the waves.
 If you just want to get a sense of how cold the water is, most operators offer a 'polar plunge' once per expedition.
 This rite of passage is a chance to safely jump into icy ocean waters, so you might want to pack your swimming costume!

 4. Stand-up paddleboarding in Antarctica

 If you have experience of stand-up paddleboarding you can take to the water while penguins and seals swim alongside.
-Guided small groups (under 10 people) are available on selected departures with Aurora Expeditions and Quark Expeditions, with dry suits and cold water equipment provided, along with high quality and stable boards.
+Guided small groups (under 10 people) are available on selected departures with AE Expeditions and Quark Expeditions, with dry suits and cold water equipment provided, along with high quality and stable boards.
 Weather permitting, outings are daily, with a support zodiac accompanying you and waterproof packs provided to carry cameras and spare clothing.

 5. Snowshoeing in Antarctica

-Snowshoeing is a great way to make the most of the views and photo opportunities from some of Antarctica's best vantage points, and is available on cruises with Hurtigruten and Aurora Expeditions.
+Snowshoeing is a great way to make the most of the views and photo opportunities from some of Antarctica's best vantage points, and is available on cruises with Hurtigruten and AE Expeditions.
 No experience is necessary, so it's a great way to explore further, allowing you to make your way through pristine snowfields and feel the spirit of the early explorers who scrambled across these great expanses.